Click on the faces to view the member profiles:

 In this line-up, Emerald recorded their first self-financed album Rebels Of Our Time which was released independently in 1999.
 In general the album was very well received.

 Shortly after, Adriano Troiano decided to leave the band since he wanted to concentrate on his own projects.
-A replacement was found in Stephan Kaufmann.
+A replacement on bass was found in Stephan Kaufmann.

 In 2001 the band delivered their second independent release Calling The Knights.
 The reviews for this album were once again stellar and the CD was even awarded "demo of the month" in the prestigious Rock Hard Magazine.
 This led to the band's first record contract with the german label "Shark Records / Crazy Life Music" who then re-released Calling The Knights in a re-mixed version with new artwork and 2 bonus tracks.